What Is The Area Code For California

 Stay informed about any upcoming area code changes in your region.
 The CPUC often announces new area codes or overlay implementations well in advance to give residents and businesses time to prepare.
 You can stay updated by following local news outlets, checking the CPUC website, or subscribing to email alerts.

-Being proactive about these changes can help you avoid any disruptions in your communication and ensure that you're always dialing correctly.
+Being proactive about these changes can help you avoid any disruptions in your communication and see to it that you're always dialing correctly.

 5. Consider VoIP Solutions for Flexibility